Pharmacy Law and Policy Symposium Self-Study

 6. Identify a method of verifying pharmaceutical wholesalers.

 FDA AND HEALTH-SYSTEM PHARMACY COMPOUNDING

 Rosilend Lawson, branch chief, Division of Compounding Policy and Outreach, Office of Compounding Quality and Compliance, US Food and Drug Administration, Silver Spring, Md. and Tom Kraus, vice president, government relations, American Society of Health-System Pharmacists, Washington, D.C.

-Kathy Federico, diversion program manager, Drug Enforcement Agency, Detroit, Mich.
+Kathy Federico, diversion program manager, Drug Enforcement Administration, Detroit, Mich.

 Farah Jalloul, Pharm.D., director of professional development, Michigan Pharmacists Association, Lansing, Mich. and Brian Sapita, manager of government affairs, Michigan Pharmacists Association, Lansing, Mich.

-6. Discuss relevant changes to pharmacy law and policy taking effect in 2021 and how to be in compliance.
+3. Identify relevant changes to pharmacy law and policy taking effect in 2021.

 CANCELLATION AND REFUND POLICY